 The Loving Ballad of Lord Bateman.
 London: Charles Tilt (‘and Mustapha Syried, Constantinople’), 1839

-16mo (129 x 100mm.), FIRST EDITION, FIRST ISSUE ("wine" for "vine" on page 13), half-title, engraved plate of music, 11 etched plates by George Cruikshank, 8pp. publisher’s advertisements at end, original green pictorial cloth, collector’s tan clot folding box, some spotting and browning
+16mo (129 x 100mm.), FIRST EDITION, FIRST ISSUE ("wine" for "vine" on page 13), half-title, engraved plate of music, 11 etched plates by George Cruickshank, 8pp. publisher’s advertisements at end, original green pictorial cloth, collector’s chemise and purple morocco-backed slipcase, some spotting and browning, occasional damp-staining, disbound

 Eckel, pp. 206-208